alexey-lysiuk/gzdoom-win-build/readme.md

 Built executables are located in **bin_x86** and **bin_x64** folders respectively.

 Run **deploy.cmd** to build both 32-bit and 64-bit versions and package them as 7-zip archives located in **deploy** folder.

+#### Troubleshooting

+The error reporting is very basic at the moment.
+However there is the special script **cleanup.cmd** that allows to start a build process from scratch.
+The same script must be run when Visual Studio updates have been installed.